 Before first day of care: all paperwork must be filled out completely, with deposit and monthly fee paid.
 Without these we cannot offer care.

 We offer care to children between 3-5 yrs old with space available for two 2.5 year olds at a time, from 8:30 am to 4:00 pm Monday to Friday

 Drop off times

-In centre drop off is between 8am and 9am, outdoor play drop off is between 10:40 and 11:40.
-We ask that you let us know via text or phone call by 8:15 am if you will be dropping off after 10:40am outdoors so we can properly arrange our day.
-For outdoor drop off please be sure your child is ready to join into play, already dressed in weather appropriate clothing (boots/rain gear/sun hat or toque) and is able to carry their own items as we will not always have our wagon with us.
+Drop off is between 8:30 and 9:00am, We ask that you let us know via text or phone call by 8:00 am if you will not be joining so we can properly arrange our day.
+For outdoor drop off please be sure your child is ready to join into play, already dressed in weather appropriate clothing (boots/rain gear/sun hat or toque) and is able to carry their own items in their back pack.

 For many children this is the first time they have spent any time away from their parents, and may be their first experience of being in group care .
 At Little Wild Early Learning, it is our intention to make this experience be a positive and successful one.
 Therefore families will be assisted in making this transition through a period of a gradual entry.
 We will work with each family to meet their needs and have the child build upon daily successes in their entry into the program.
 We usually find that a one week gradual entry period works well for most children.
 We are open to working with our families with a gradual entry that works for you and your families schedule, but will usually look like this: